MCJack123/craftos2/DOCUMENTATION.md

 ```
 int luaopen_plugin(lua_State *L);
 ``
-The function should return one value: the API that will be exported to the global table.
+The function will recieve the ROM path and the base path, and should return one value: the API that will be exported to the global table.
-If your plugin needs access to the CraftOS-PC `Computer` object, use the `get_comp(L)` function in `lib.hpp`.
+If your plugin needs access to the CraftOS-PC `Computer` object, copy the `get_comp(L)` function in `lib.cpp`.
 This function takes in a `lua_State` and returns a pointer to the `Computer` object associated with it.
 You can then access the properties of the computer.
 The `Computer` object also has a userdata property that allows temporary per-computer storage if necessary.